temporalio/documentation/docs/concepts/what-is-a-schedule.md

 - [How to enable Schedules](#how-to-enable-schedules)
 - [How to operate Schedules using tctl](/tctl/schedule/)

-A Schedule has an identity, and is independent of a Workflow Execution.
+A Schedule has an identity and is independent of a Workflow Execution.
 This differs from a Temporal Cron Job, which relies on a cron schedule as a property of the Workflow Execution.

 ### Action